Jamalam360/easytemplate/README.md

 ### Structure

-An easytemplate template is simply composed of the relevant files along with an `easytemplate.json` file, which is automatically removed at the end of templating.
+An easytemplate template is simply composed of the relevant files along with an `easytemplate.json` file, which is removed at the end of templating.

 ### `easytemplate.json`